 In our approach, the log-polar histogram (5 radial and 12 angular bins) attached to each cluster mode, provides information about appearance.
 The motion information is provided by the trajectory of the cluster mode.
-We get a set of robust descriptors from the appearance and motion information that can not only discriminate among various activities (based on appearance) but can also distinguish between slow and fast activities (based on motion of the cluster mode).
+We get a set of robust descriptors from the appearance (number of particles in each sector of the log-polar binned histogram) and motion information (x,y co-ordinates of the cluster modes) that can not only discriminate among various activities (based on appearance) but can also distinguish between slow and fast activities (based on the motion of the cluster mode).